 Like all managed vehicles these trusts incur fees.
-Venture Capital Trust annual management fees tend to range between 2 to 3% per year.
-In addition to that, the initial charges for investing in a VCT are generally around 5 per cent and, VCTs tend to charge around 2% for each investment that they make.
+Venture capital trust annual management fees tend to range between 2% to 3% per year.
+In addition to that, the initial charges for investing in a VCT are generally around 5% and, VCTs tend to charge around 2% for each investment that they make.
 You may have got 30% back in tax relief but nearly that same amount is eaten up in fees by the management team.

 - Holding period

-To keep your tax relief on a Venture Capital Trust investment an investor must hold the shares for a minimum of 5 years.
-If the investment is a tax play then there are other vehicles, EIS and SEIS investments and EIS funds and SEIS funds with shorter, 3 year holding periods.
+To keep your tax relief on a venture capital trust investment an investor must hold the shares for a minimum of 5 years.
+If the investment is a tax play then there are other vehicles, EIS and SEIS investments and EIS funds and SEIS funds with shorter, three-year holding periods.

 Further, given that VCTs are listed on regulated stock exchanges, there will always be a temptation to get out should things be going well or if capital is required.
 Tax relief is also subject to change and is dependent on each individuals' set of circumstances.
 They are also dependent on the VCT maintaining its VCT-qualifying status.